vit0rr/portfolio/data/blog/en/difference-between-state-event.md

 ## 1: Declare an effect

-First of all you you need to import the useEffect hook in your React component:
+First of all, you need to import the useEffect hook in your React component:

 ```js
 import { useEffect } from 'react'